 Aaron Schneider teaches in the Department of English and Writing Studies at Western University, where he also runs the Creative Writers Speakers Series.
 His stories have appeared/are forthcoming in The Danforth Review, filling station, The Puritan, Hamilton Arts and Letters, untethered, and The Maple Tree Literary Supplement.
-His first book, Grass-Fed, is forthcoming from Quattro books in the fall of 2018.
+His first book, Grass-Fed, is available from Quattro Books.
+Visit his website here.

 Amy Mitchell is The /tƐmz/ Review's social media editor (as well as a writing editor) and a college professor.
 She holds a PhD in English Literature from Western University.
 Her reading tendencies have been described as "promiscuous"; she is interested in a wide range of fiction and poetry, and particularly enjoys finding new and interesting works in translation.